 To protect yourself against creditor claims you need to advertise in the newspaper nearest where the deceased lived, once a week for two consecutive weeks.
-The advertisement must be in the form set out in the Rules of Court.
+The advertisement must be in the form set out in the Queen's Bench Forms.
 The advertisement must include a date by which any creditor has to notify you, the Executor, of a claim.
-If you do not receive any notices from creditors and the date has passed, you can go ahead and distribute the estate and you cannot be held personally responsible for distributing the estate without first paying a creditor.
+If you do not receive any notices from creditors and the date has passed, you can go ahead and distribute the estate and you cannot be held personally responsible for distributing the estate.

 Under a Will

 Once the six month waiting period is over, debts have been paid and Canada Revenue Agency has issued the Income Tax Clearance Certificate for distribution purposes, the Executor or Administrator may distribute the estate according to the Will.
 Executors and Administrators distribute specific gifts to certain individuals, as set out in the Will.
 The remainder of the estate may then be divided according to the Will.

 When someone dies without a Will, they are said to have died intestate and their property is distributed according to the rules set out in The Intestate Succession Act.
 This law does not take into account the wishes of the deceased or their family.
 The Administrator must distribute the net value of the estate in accordance with the Act.
 The net value of the estate is the value of the estate after payment of taxes, debts, funeral expenses and so on.
 The remaining portion of the estate is then distributed according to the following rules...